 Computers will use the Decision Tree Algorithm to make predictions and recommendations.
 By learning from experience, they will become increasingly better at targeted selling.
-Expert systems and expert neural networking algorithms will be very useful in making predictions.
+Expert systems and expert neural networking algorithms will help make predictions.

 Decision Tree Algorithms will understand how different market variables interact and how a customer will interact with a brand.
-Decision Tree Algorithms will allow companies to make suggestions and recommendations to customers to increase their gratification due to a higher level of brand-customer interaction.
+Decision Tree Algorithms will allow companies to make suggestions and recommendations to customers to increase their gratification due to higher brand-customer interaction.

 Decision tree algorithms will be used to make timely marketing decisions in real-time, such as when and where you will market your products or services.
-And decision tree algorithms will drive intelligent agent-driven electronic markets to efficiently aggregate buyers and sellers to facilitate economic exchange.
+And decision tree algorithms will drive intelligent agent-driven electronic markets to aggregate buyers and sellers to facilitate economic exchange efficiently.

-The decision tree algorithm will go beyond its current uses of predicting credit risk, churn, and revenue.
-It will better predict the likelihood users will buy products and respond to advertising.
+The decision tree algorithm will surpass its current uses of predicting credit risk, churn, and revenue.
+It will better predict users’ likelihood of buying products and responding to advertising.
 Companies will provide more relevant ads to users and possibly offer buyers a better experience using anonymized data and real-time information.

 Data mining models have to know their limitations.
 For example, a decision tree has the inherent end of a monotonically decreasing reduction in error.
-The process of optimizing split criteria can get caught in a downward spiral, resulting in the tree trying to reduce the error by shrinking its leaf size.
+Optimizing split criteria can get caught in a downward spiral, resulting in the tree trying to reduce the error by shrinking its leaf size.